SahooSila/HeroSolutions-AI/HoLs/README.md

 </ol>
   <h3>Till this you can run the solution and get the output</h3>
     <p><b>STEP 1 :</b> Make sure you take the picture with face to pass the face availability, also take a picture without showing the face in the camera to get the error message 'Face not found'</p>
-    <p><strong>STEP 2 :</strong> Make sure you take the picture has a single person to pass the multiple face check, also take a picture with more than one person to get the error message 'Multiple Faces are not allowed'</p>
+    <p><b>STEP 2 :</b> Make sure you take the picture has a single person to pass the multiple face check, also take a picture with more than one person to get the error message 'Multiple Faces are not allowed'</p>
-    <p>STEP 3 : Make sure you take the picture without wearing sunglasses to pass the sunglasses check, also take a picture by wearing sunglasses to get the error message 'Please remove the sunglasses'.
+    <p><b>STEP 3 :</b> Make sure you take the picture without wearing sunglasses to pass the sunglasses check, also take a picture by wearing sunglasses to get the error message 'Please remove the sunglasses'.
 [Note : Reading glasses are allowed]</p>
-    <p>STEP 4 : Make sure you are not showing the emotions such as anger, sad and surprised while taking the picture to pass the allowed emotions check, also take a picture with the specified emotions to get the error message 'Your expression must be Neutral'</p>
+    <p><b>STEP 4 :</b> Make sure you are not showing the emotions such as anger, sad and surprised while taking the picture to pass the allowed emotions check, also take a picture with the specified emotions to get the error message 'Your expression must be Neutral'</p>
   <h2>Sample outputs</h2>
   <p>Face availability check test case</p>
   <img src="http://139.59.61.161/MSWorkshop2019/Emotions/1.PNG" alt="image" style="max-width: 100%;">